Visit our Business Solutions website >>

 Altec Lansing

-alaTest has collected and analyzed 1616 reviews of Altec Lansing.
-The average rating for this product is 3.5/5, compared to an average rating of 4.0/5 for other Headphones for all reviews.
-Reviews about the noise isolation and durability are overall positive.
-The price and comfort also get good opinions, but reviews are divided on the bass quality.
-Many are critical about the usability and size.
+alaTest has collected and analyzed 1688 reviews of Altec Lansing.
+The average rating for this product is 3.6/5, compared to an average rating of 4.0/5 for other Headphones for all reviews.
+People really like the noise isolation and durability.
+The price and comfort are also appreciated.
+Many are critical about the usability and size, and views are divided on the bass quality.

 sound, comfort, price, durability, noise isolation